 Our services are for consumer complaints submitted by private individuals (consumers) based in the Republic of Ireland against businesses (traders) based in the list of countries above.
 Our activities comprise:

-Information, education and promotion of consumer rights and protections under EU law
+Information, education and promotion of EU-wide consumer rights and protections under EU law

-Consumer surveys, research and reporting on consumer issues and trends that contribute to policy development
+Surveys, research and reporting on consumer issues that contribute to EU consumer legislation

 Research for the European Commission and national stakeholders in consumer policy enforcement